lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ## Next steps

 This would all be much more impressive if you didn't have to use the IP address to visit your site.
-Why not [buy a domain](https://www.namecheap.com/) and [set up DNS](https://www.namecheap.com/support/knowledgebase/article.aspx/9837/46/how-to-connect-a-domain-to-a-server-or-hosting#viaip)?
+Why not [buy a domain](https://www.namecheap.com/) and [set up your DNS records](https://www.namecheap.com/support/knowledgebase/article.aspx/9837/46/how-to-connect-a-domain-to-a-server-or-hosting#viaip)?

 You should probably also take further steps to secure your server [by disabling root login, using SSH keys to log in instead of a password](https://youtu.be/5JvU9wcZSbA&t=296) and [setting up a firewall](https://www.youtube.com/watch?v=Pn_1rb4oF5I).

 ---
-[^1]: I don't get anything if you use this, in case you care about that.
+[^1]: I don't get anything if you use this link.
-[^2]: For some reason it's necessary to use the full path to the Jekyll executable in the git hook, otherwise it won't work.
+[^2]: I'm not sure why but this won't work unless you use the full path to the Jekyll executable.